 Connecting emotionally through storytelling.

 Connecting through storytelling requires telling a story that evokes an emotional response, enabling a deeper connection.
 That requires powerful story content.
 The most powerful stories are the ones in which the audience can put themselves in the place of the protagonist.
 In fact, a powerful brand strategy is to develop personas which represent members of the company’s specific target audience and make the persona the protagonist of the story.
 According to Felder, a persona is a hypothetical user or reader based upon real details gathered from the target audience (2).
 In making the protagonist just like your target audience, customers are more likely to be able to relate to and identify with the protagonist.
 In other words, make the customer the hero of the story, not your company (11).
-Telling a story that makes the customer the star and the company simply a supporting character, is one of the most powerful strategies in content today (12).
+Telling a story that makes the customer the star and the company simply a supporting character is one of the most powerful strategies in content today (12).

 Harness the power of visuals.

 There are many ways to connect emotionally through storytelling and one of the most effective ways is through visual storytelling.
 Images can evoke other senses besides just the visual, as well as evoking emotional memories (13).
 Images can help humanize a business, images can surprise and delight your customers, and images can spark a sense of wonder.
-A recent social media campaign by the travel industry on New Zealand’s South Island has been successful in increasing travel to participating destinations, simply by hiring social media influencers to share travel photos of their destinations (14).
+A recent social media campaign by the travel industry on New Zealand’s South Island has been successful in increasing travel to participating destinations simply by hiring social media influencers to share travel photos of their destinations (14).
 The campaign saw a 14 percent increase in visits to their island from overseas as a result.
 The old adage that a picture is worth a thousand words, turns out to be true in this case and in many cases like it.

 Great stories build relationships and make people care.
 They bring us together and make us feel more connected to each other.
 They are memorable.
 According to the Indian proverb, “Tell me a fact, and I’ll learn.
 Tell me a truth, and I’ll believe.
 But tell me a story, and it will live in my heart forever” (2).
 Stories evoke emotion and action.
 And most of all, stories help people and communities form a bond by building a relationship of trust and care through transparency and authenticity.
-In the digital age, the best way for brands to reach the largest demographic of consumers—the millennials—is to use storytelling to make connections, build trust, and drive loyalty that will engender a long brand to customer relationship.
+In the digital age, the best way for brands to reach the largest demographic of consumers—the generation known as millennials—is to use storytelling to make connections, build trust, and drive loyalty that will engender a long brand to customer relationship.